FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-2_Python-Datatypes.md

 Launch VScode, and open the course-folder if VScode has not already done so automatically.
-Then got to the terminal-windown if it is open, else launch a new terminal.
+Then got to the terminal-window if it is open, else launch a new terminal.
 You should see a message indicating that `COURSE_HOME` has been set to the course-folder, and that the